richard-scryber/scryber.core/docs/mvc_controller_full.rst

     }

-And we can add a link to this in our html file
+And we can add a link to this in our html file.
+The media attribute is optional, as our css has it, but we know browsers will not load the file if it's marked for print.

 .. code-block:: html